Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The receivables turnover ratio and the average receivable collection period exhibit generally stable trends with some fluctuations over the analyzed periods.
+The analysis of the receivables turnover ratio and the average receivable collection period over the examined time frame reveals several notable trends and fluctuations.

 - Receivables Turnover Ratio